How, you might wonder, do High WASP women keep their weight where they want it?

 3. Develop the capacity to feel pleasure in delayed gratification and self-limitation.
 This one is hard, and drilled into High WASPs at a very early age.
 Eat fruit before cookies.
 Throw away the piece of cake when you’ve only had 4 bites.
 Physically remove yourself from temptation, telling yourself, “Good job!” over and over again.
 Or hearing your father’s voice tell you something similar.

 4. Rely on hot liquids to combat actual hunger.
 Tea.
 Miso soup.
 Any soup.
 Good for the budget too.
-It’s possible High WASPs enjoyed hot liquids to appease appetite without tasking fading family fortunes.
+It’s possible High WASPs enjoyed hot liquids to appease appetite without stretching family fortunes to the breaking point.

 5. Give lettuce its due but do not expect too much.
 Lettuce is a harsh mistress.
 Always eat a salad, never only a salad.
 Those we see eating solely greenery at midday are often compensating later with something not so kind to one’s weight.